 Residents begin their training with an initial orientation period to acquaint them with their new surroundings and colleagues, including a team-building day.
-This is designed to lay the foundation for the study and practice of family medicine, as well as to give the resident a sense of his or her home territory before beginning rotations in other clinical departments.
+Orientation is designed to lay the foundation for the study and practice of family medicine, as well as to give the resident a sense of home in the department of Family Medicine before beginning rotations in other clinical departments.

 Year 1 Overview